iAdramelk/blog/content/blog/2019-06-26-june-19-dvc-heartbeat.md

 <external-link
 href="https://www.oreilly.com/ideas/becoming-a-machine-learning-company-means-investing-in-foundational-technologies"
-title='Becoming a machine learning company means investing in foundational technologies' description="Get expert knowledge on the tools and technologies you need to put your data strategies to work.
-Join us at the…" link='oreilly.com' image='/uploads/images/2019-06-26/becoming-a-machine-learning-company.jpeg' />
+title="Becoming a machine learning company means investing in foundational technologies" description="Get expert knowledge on the tools and technologies you need to put your data strategies to work.
+Join us at the…" link="oreilly.com" image="/uploads/images/2019-06-26/becoming-a-machine-learning-company.jpeg" />

 > With an eye toward the growing importance of machine learning, we recently
 > completed